Foreign, International Income by U.S. Citizens

 Foreign Income Types

-Foreign earned income has the source of the income as the place you performed the services for which you received the income, such as a foreign country.
+Foreign earned income has the source of the income as the place you performed the services, such as a foreign country.
 For example, if you do work for a U.S. employer in Spain and receive payment to your U.S. bank in Florida, your income is considered foreign earned income as the location on where the work is performed is the main consideration.
 Had you performed the same work in the U.S., you would report it as U.S. sourced income.

 In the table below, find samples of foreign earned income, unearned income, and variable income generated by U.S. citizens abroad.
 The lists are not all inclusive, but show several more common examples.